 There are many places to find more information about ParaView.
-The ParaView Users Manual is online and is located at The ParaView User's Guide.
+The Para-View Users Manual is available as an eBook and is also available online at at http://paraview.org/Wiki/ParaView/Users\Guide/Table\Of\Contents.
 ParaView also has an online help that can be accessed by simply clicking the button in the application.